If we want to control diabetes, we should exercise more often. But, we don’t have to go to the gym every day.

 If we hate exercising, we can try to dance more often.
 This activity not only is beneficial for the body, but it is fun as well.
 Besides, if we choose an exercise, it is better to pick the one we love.
 Plus, this way we can even burn some calories.

 Therefore we should try Zumba, tango or any dance we love.
-The music can give us the best motivation and inspiration.
+Music can give us the best motivation and inspiration.
 The best thing about this exercise is because it is socially rewarding.

 If we swim more than 2 hours every week, we can lower the risk of getting chronic health problems.
 That is why this exercise is great for those with blood sugar problems.
 They are most prone to heart diseases.